shawly/docker-nut/README.md

 Where:
   - `$HOME/nut/titles`: This location contains nsp files.
   - `$HOME/nut/conf`: This location contains the config files for NUT.
-  - `$HOME/nut/_NSPOUT`: This location contains the nps files packed by NUT.
+  - `$HOME/nut/_NSPOUT`: This location contains the nsp files packed by NUT.

 ## Usage